 If your job or your spouse’s job offers health benefits, that’s likely to be a good option because the employer pays for part of the coverage.
 Employer-sponsored insurance is often comprehensive and generous, though the coverage depends on each employer.

-If none of these options is available to you, visit the Marketplace (HealthCare.gov) for health insurance options in your area.
-Even though Marketplace insurance options are offered by private companies, many people qualify for government subsidies which help make that private insurance a lot more affordable.
+If none of these options are available to you, visit the marketplace for health insurance options in your area.
+Even though marketplace insurance options are offered by private companies, many people qualify for government subsidies, which help make that private insurance a lot more affordable.